Eddevinc/files/Lab-WVD-Essentials/02-CREATE-HOSTPOOL.md

    **A.** Project Details – Defines the environment

-      * Subscription: Choose the default subscription
+      **Subscription**: Choose the default subscription

-      * Resource Group: Choose the default pre-created Resource Group
+      **Resource Group**: Choose the default pre-created Resource Group

-      * Host Pool Name: WVD-HP-01
+      **Host Pool Name**: WVD-HP-01

-      * Location: Choose the location of the pre-created resource Group
+      **Location**: Choose the location of the pre-created resource Group

    **B.** Host Pool Type – Defines the type of host pool.

       1. **Host pool type**: Pooled

-         * Host Pools are of 2 types:
+             Host Pools are of 2 types:
              1. Pooled
              2. Personal
-         * Pooled is used to share the same Session Host (Virtual Machine) resources among multiple users, while Personal uses a dedicated   Session host of individual user.
+             Pooled is used to share the same Session Host (Virtual Machine) resources among multiple users, while Personal uses a dedicated   Session host of individual user.

       2. **Max session Limit**: 5

-          * Max session Limit limits the simultaneous number of users on the same session host.
+             Max session Limit limits the simultaneous number of users on the same session host.

       3. **Load Balancing Algorithm**: Breadth First

-           * Load Balancing Algorithm are of 2 types:
+             Load Balancing Algorithm are of 2 types:
              1. Breadth-first
              2. Depth-first

-           * Breadth-first load balancing distributes new user sessions across all available session hosts in the host pool.
+             Breadth-first load balancing distributes new user sessions across all available session hosts in the host pool.
 Depth-first load balancing distributes new user sessions to an available session host with the highest number of connections but has not reached its maximum session limit threshold.